Zombiefleischer/kbt-dice/README.md

-# kbt-dice
+# Kellerbier-Tavernen-Würfel
-Dice so Nice addon themed after the great Kellerbier-Taverne https://discord.gg/kellerbiertaverne
+Dice so Nice addon themed after the great [Kellerbier-Taverne](https://discord.gg/kellerbiertaverne), a german only Pen and Paper Community.